UCI-GDIM32-W25/in-class-activities-R3stl3ssDr3ams/README.md

 <img width="992" height="724" alt="Screenshot 2026-03-03 230250" src="https://github.com/user-attachments/assets/8ed2350d-4404-4118-9557-2748ef5c372f" />

 I was having several complications creating a function that would definitively run after a new scene loaded; ultimately, checking the scene name within an updata functioin turned out to be the most effective option, even if not the most efficient.
 I plan to come to this at a later date, however.

+## W10
+### Activity 1
+Attendance: Jasmine Caicedo, Eli Gutierrez, and myself.

+### Activity 2
+Game was received well, with players complimenting the visual design and music.
+Bugs, however, persist in our build, with the sister still spawning in the main scene, and the cup duplicating within the scene.

+### Activity 3
+The project is close to finishing; as said, last week, the fundamentals have been set to allow the project to advance smoothly, and we're approaching the end.
+All to say that our project should closely resemenble the project that we pitched, even if we had to scale down the scope of our environment.

+### Activity 4
+In large part, I worked on bug fixing alongside Eli and the rest of the LAs, as we encountered a bug where objects that would function in one scene would stop working in another.
+We found it was an error in moving the event system between scenes, but my commit looks rather scarce since most of my work is reflected within Eli's commit.
+Regardless, on my behalf I worked on a series of bugs that needed fixing, including:
+1.  double sister
+2. double neighbor
+3. cup respawn
+4. key respawn
+5. only one inventory slot at a time